UPDATE, NOVEMBER 2024:

-Please note: 100% of the revenues collected from parking fees are placed in a restricted fund and are used only for maintenance and long-deferred improvements of the parking lot itself.
-Please contact Dean Thomason with any concerns.
+Also remaining unchanged is the longstanding policy that 100% of the revenues collected from parking fees are placed in a restricted fund and are used only for urgent maintenance and long-deferred improvements of the parking lot itself.

 What if the lot is full?

 When the paid parking area of the cathedral parking lot is full, you can park on the street in the neighborhood.
-Street parking in this neightborhood is often limited to two hours.
+Street parking in this neighborhood is often limited to two hours.
 Carefully observe all posted parking restrictions—they are enforced at all hours.

 There are a few pay lots within walking distance, including The Lowell School at E. Aloha &11th Ave E. (open for public parking after 6 p.m.
 M–F), and Diamond Parking lots at E. Mercer & Broadway E., and on 10th Ave E. near E. Roy.